varig203/about-me/_posts/2024-04-13-anarchyserver.md

 ## Server Plugins

 Like any decent server this has plugins.
+I will update this plugin list over time once more plugins support Folia (e.g. NoChatReports, ).

 ### Greentext